Xavier-Shaw/CS207-Digiatal-Design-Project/README.md

 Decode Mode:
-- Contains a buffer area to store the Mos Code
+- Contains a buffer area to store the Morse Code
-- Allow user to input Mos Code by tapping buttons
+- Allow user to input Morse Code by tapping buttons
 - Have backspace, reset and etc. functions
-- Translates the Mos Code in the buffer area into character and displays the characters on the seg tube
+- Translates the Morse Code in the buffer area into character and displays the characters on the seg tube
 - Have multiple error warning hints by LED